herman-zamula-teamdev/targetscope/source/operations/map.rst

 **Output**
       :ref:`Interaction <compound_interaction>` :ref:`Set <compound_set>`

-This is identical to mapping an :ref:`Element <compound_element>` :ref:`Set <compound_set>` against another element set, with the same default overlap criteria, except that we specify which of the two components of the :ref:`Interaction <compound_interaction>` we would like to treat as the reference set to map our input element set against.
+This is identical to mapping an :ref:`Element <compound_element>` :ref:`Set <compound_set>` against another Element Set, with the same default overlap criteria, except that we specify which of the two components of the :ref:`Interaction <compound_interaction>` we would like to treat as the reference Set to map our input Element Set against.

 For instance, let's say we want a list of :ref:`Interactions <compound_interaction>`, whose promoter components overlap with some genes of interest.